dittmanndennis/tilt-riskanalysis/README.md

 ### Configuration riskanalysis-mongo

-  following steps are easiest to fulfill with login into riskanalysis-mongo-express (localhost:8081)
+  following steps are easiest to fulfill with login into riskanalysis-mongo-express ({wherever_you_host}:8081)

   create database "RiskAnalysis"

   create collection "tilt" in "RiskAnalysis"

-  insert tilt documents into "tilt"
+  insert TILT documents into "tilt"

 ## Call API: